R1408/Radix_Task2/README.md

 # Steps:

-[clone](https://github.com/R1408/Radix_Task2.git) or Download the [zip](https://codeload.github.com/R1408/Radix_Task2/zip/refs/heads/development) file.
+For setup the project [clone](https://github.com/R1408/Radix_Task2.git) or Download the [zip](https://codeload.github.com/R1408/Radix_Task2/zip/refs/heads/development) file.

-Extract the zip file
+If you donwload ZIP file then extract it.

-create a virtual environment with python 3.7
+Create a virtual environment with python 3.7

 Activate virtual environment if it is not actived